Derrickeee/Java-Assignment/README.md

 # Java-Assignment
-An encoder that takes in a plaintext and encode it to another obfuscated string
+An encoder that takes in a plaintext and encodes it to another obfuscated string To run the file, run the command javac Main.java.